-Parallella is new product from Adapteva, Inc. [19], this small supercomputer have been in development almost two years and only testing series of boards have been produced until now (first single-board computers with 16-core Epiphany chip were shipped December 2013) [19].
-This board have near ideal parameters for signal processing (provides around 50 GFLOPS of computational power).
-The board is equipped by Epiphany coprocessor which has 16 High Performance RISC CPU Cores, Zynq-7020 FPGA with Dual ARM® CortexTM-A9 MPCoreTM and 866 MHz operating frequency, 1GB RAM, 85K Logic Cells, 10/100/1000 Ethernet and OpenCL support [20].
-In addition of that this board consume only 3 Watts of power if both Zynq and Epiphany cores are running.
+Parallella is a new product created by Adapteva, Inc. [20].
+It represents a small supercomputer, that has been in development for almost two years with only testing series of boards produced until now (first single-board computers with 16-core Epiphany chip were shipped in December 2013) [20].
+The board has nearly ideal parameters for signal processing (as it provides around 50 GFLOPS of computational power).
+It is is equipped with Epiphany coprocessor which has 16 High Performance RISC CPU Cores, Zynq-7020 FPGA with Dual ARM® CortexTM-A9 MPCoreTM and operating frequency of 866 MHz, 1GB RAM, 85K Logic Cells, 10/100/1000 Ethernet and OpenCL support [21].
+In addition to this, the board consumes only 3 Watts of power if both Zynq and Epiphany cores are running simultaniously.

-Main disadvantage of Parralella board is is unknown lead time and absence of SATA interface or other interface for data storage connection.
-Fast data storage interface would be useful and allows bulk processing of captured data.
-Then a result from data processing will be sent over the Ethernet interface to data storage server.
+The main disadvantage of Parralella board is its unknown lead time and an absence of SATA interface or other interface suitable for data storage connection.
+Fast data storage interface would be useful and would allow bulk processing of captured data.
+Following that, the results of data processing may be sent over the Ethernet interface to data storage server.